Zehelein/pg-transactional-outbox/README.md

 ## General

 The library includes error logging and some trace/warning logs.
 By default, it uses a `pino` logger instance.
-You can use the `setLogger` interface to provide your own `pino` logger instance or another logger that satisfies the pino `BaseLogger` interface.
+You can use the `getDefaultLogger` or `getInMemoryLogger` functions to create a logger instance.
+Alternatively, you can provide your logger instance based on the `TransactionalLogger` interface to provide your custom-configured `pino` logger instance.

 The `executeTransaction` functionality could be helpful when implementing the consumer to store both the outbox message and other data as part of the same